 - Applications will not be available after this date, and no late applications will be reviewed or considered.

-- All applicants will be notified of status via email or phone on or before 5 pm, Monday, March 20, 2017.
+- All applicants will be notified of status via email or phone by the end of March 2018.

 The BioTrain Internship program is a part-time employment program.
 Interns should work no more that 30 hours per week for a total of nine weeks during the program.* All deductions required by federal and state law will be processed through payroll.
 Payroll is processed through direct deposit.
 Housing is available to a limited number of students who attend schools in the state of Alabama or are legal residents of the state of Alabama but do not reside within driving distance of HudsonAlpha.
 Housing is provided at no cost to the intern at the University of Alabama in Huntsville dormitories.